jaschn12/handelsregister/README.md

 options:
-  -h, --help            show this help message and exit -d, --debug           Enable debug mode and activate logging -d, --debug           Enable info mode and activate logging -f, --force           Force a fresh pull and skip the cache -s SCHLAGWOERTER, --schlagwoerter SCHLAGWOERTER
+  -h, --help            show this help message and exit -d, --debug           Enable debug mode and activate logging -i, --info            Enable info mode and activate logging -f, --force           Force a fresh pull and skip the cache -s SCHLAGWOERTER, --schlagwoerter SCHLAGWOERTER
                         Search for the provided keywords